Quick Link to Ministries Sign-Up Form

 Eucharistic Ministers to the Sick

 This ministry maintains a vital connection between the gathered community and those who no longer can be present for Mass.
 Eucharistic Ministers distribute the Eucharist to those in the hospital, Twilight and Gaymont Nursing Centers, the Carriage House, and to those at home who are unable to come to Mass even on a temporary basis.
 Ministers visit on a regular basis, spend time, pray, and provide the Eucharist.
 Members of this ministry must train as Eucharistic Ministers every two years.
-They may choose to participate in Outreach Ministry only.
-The time commitment varies with your schedule.
+They may choose to participate only as a Eucharistic Minister to the Sick.

 Marcia Roth, 419-668-2262